azabelmena/.config/README.md

     - Configurations for building a NixOS bootable recovery and installation media.
     - This is the most minimal configuration out of all of them; since it's only meant to be used in a live-boot environment from usb.
+        - Being that this configuration is meant only for live-boot environments, it is somewhat disconnected from the rest of the modules.

 By the way, all my machines are named after mathematicians:
 - `cayley` is named specifically after my favorite theorem.